rscopes/rescope/readme.md

 ReScope is a flexible \& effective Store system inspired by ReactJS methods.

 Mechanic is simple:
-Stores take key values & the others stores as entry states<br>
+Stores take key values & the others stores as entry state<br>
 Then, using a "refine" function they maintain the output data set needed for the templates or the followers stores/listeners

 By examples, stores can maintain :